Ixitxachitl/thermal_camera/readme.md

 ## Motion Detection

 The motion detection sensor calculates the difference between the "highest" and "average" temperatures in the frame.
 If the difference exceeds a certain threshold (default: 8), it indicates motion.
 You can adjust this threshold in the configuration.

-## MJPEG Stream

-The thermal camera integration provides an MJPEG stream accessible at `http://<local-ip>:<mjpeg_port>/mjpeg`.
-This can be added as a camera entity in Home Assistant or viewed directly in a web browser on the same network.
-The IP address (`<local-ip>`) and port (`<mjpeg_port>`) will be automatically determined by the integration based on the configuration.

 ### Interfacing with the T-Lite Output Stream
 For interfacing with the output stream of the M5Stack T-Lite in Home Assistant using the MJPEG integration, use the `/stream` endpoint from the device IP.
 Note that this integration does not use the `/stream` endpoint directly; instead, it uses JSON data to render its own image.